Robust Spatiotemporal Fusion of Satellite Images: A Constrained Convex Optimization Approach: Conclusion

 However, there is a trade-off between the temporal and spatial resolution of satellite sensors, and no single sensor can satisfy both requirements.
 For example, the Landsat sensors can acquire images with a high spatial resolution of 30-m, but they have a revisit period of up to 16 dates.
 On the other hand, the Moderate resolution Imaging Spectroradiometer (MODIS) sensors can acquire images for the same scene at least once per date, but the images are at a low spatial resolution of 500-m~\cite{STARFM}.
 Therefore, the simultaneous acquisition of image series of high spatial and high temporal resolution is a major challenge in the remote sensing community~\cite{STfusion_survey}.
 The direct solution to this challenge is simply to estimate an unobserved high spatial resolution (HR) image from the single corresponding low spatial resolution (LR) image by super-resolution~\cite{LIIF, MetaSR}.
 However, this is too difficult because the spatial resolution gap between the two satellite images is often quite large.

 \textit{Spatiotemporal fusion (ST fusion)} addresses this challenge by referring to pairs of HR and LR images on reference dates that are temporally close to the target date.
-The unobserved HR image on the target date is estimated by combining the ground detail structure captured from the HR images on the reference dates and the ground changes captured from the differences between the LR images on the reference and target dates.
-To achieve the desired ST fusion, the following two requirements are important. \begin{itemize} \item \textit{Minimal reference dates:} ST fusion methods that can be used with minimal reference dates are preferable.
+Specifically, the unobserved HR image on the target date is estimated by combining detailed spatial structure extracted from the HR images on the reference dates and spectral changes captured from the differences between the LR images on the reference and target dates.
+In ideal situations where a large number of reliable reference images are available, accurate ST fusion would be easy to achieve because the correct spatial structure and spectral changes are readily available.
+In real-world applications, however, such situations are very rare.
+Therefore, to achieve the desired ST fusion in real-world applications, the following two requirements are important. \begin{itemize} \item \textit{Minimal reference dates:} ST fusion methods that can be used with minimal reference dates are preferable.
 In many remote sensing applications, only one pair on a reference date may be available due to cloud contamination, time inconsistency of image acquisition, or other reasons.
 In addition, in some cases, it is very time-consuming to prepare another pair of images.
 Therefore, ST fusion methods using a single pair of HR and LR images on a reference date are applicable to much more cases than those using multiple pairs, although such a situation is obviously challenging~\cite{one-pair}. \item \textit{Robustness to noise:} Due to the measurement equipment and/or environment, satellite images are often contaminated with various types of noise, such as random noise, outliers, and missing values~\cite{noise, sparsenoise}.
 An estimated HR image that remains noisy would significantly affect subsequent processing.
 Therefore, it is crucial to develop a method that is robust to noise.\end{itemize}